jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### We're on a Boat
 - Aremag joins combat after rocking the ship back and forth causing a thug to fall overboard.
 - Pan heals two folks in one turn like a boss.
-  - Gives life to Skogur with the stickiest of the icky (+9 HP, pretty strong THC %).
+  - Gives life to Skógur with the stickiest of the icky (+9 HP, pretty strong THC %).
   - Heals Rez with +6 HP as the herb supply was running low from darting across the ship with a lit spliff.
 - Boat starts to spin by Aremag swimming around the ship which makes the Thugs begin to run away.
 - Rez tells a Thug to throw themselves over using "Command" which succeeds and they are eaten by Sharks (unknown if lasers equipped to the tops of their heads).